andrewncheng/BERT-Trees-RBF-RF-Adaboost/README.md

 # AppliedML-BERT-Trees-Boost
 Analysis of adaboost, linear SVC, radial basis function SVM, random forests, decision trees, and BERT on the following sentimental NLP datasets - IMDb and 20Newsgroup.

-You can find the paper under "writeup.pdf."
+You can find the paper under "writeup.pdf." (last file above).

 Abstract
 Many machine learning algorithms have been developed in recent history.
 We will explore the